rosacarota/SD-Progetto/README.md

 * 80% minimum mutation coverage

 The build fails if too many mutants survive or if insufficient mutated lines are exercised, ensuring that the test suite is capable of revealing faulty behavior.

+Note that we excluded the same classes as we did with JaCoCo.

 ---